SAP/fundamental/docs/pages/resources/fundamentals-libraries.md

 ## Fundamental NGX ([GitHub](https://github.com/SAP/fundamental-ngx))
 {: .docs-header-h2}
-[Fundamental NGX](https://sap.github.io/fundamental-ngx/) contains a set of Angular components built with the SAP Fiori Fundamentals library.
+<a href="https://sap.github.io/fundamental-ngx/" target="_blank">Fundamental NGX</a> is a set of Angular components built with the SAP Fiori Fundamentals library.

 ## Fundamental React ([GitHub](https://github.com/SAP/fundamental-react))
 {: .docs-header-h2}
-[Fundamental React](https://sap.github.io/fundamental-react/) is a set of React components built with the SAP Fiori Fundamentals library.
+<a href="https://sap.github.io/fundamental-react/" target="_blank">Fundamental React</a> is a set of React components built with the SAP Fiori Fundamentals library.

 ## Fundamental Vue ([GitHub](https://github.com/SAP/fundamental-vue))
 {: .docs-header-h2}
-[Fundamental Vue](https://sap.github.io/fundamental-vue/) is a set of Vue components built with the SAP Fiori Fundamentals library.
+<a href="https://sap.github.io/fundamental-vue/" target="_blank">Fundamental Vue</a> is a set of Vue components built with the SAP Fiori Fundamentals library.